B0ySetsF1re/data-storage-web-app-server/README.md

 curl -i -X POST -H 'Content-Type: application/json' -d '{"new_name": "new_name"}' http://localhost:3000/api/data-storage/rename-uploaded-file/<object_id> // to rename file (object_id should be without angle brackets)
 ```

-**GET** requests instead can of course be accessed via browser.
-For example to download file, you first need to go to the _meta-data-content_ page to identify _object_id_ of a file you prefer to delete.
+**GET** requests instead can of course be processed via browser.
+For example to download file, you first need to go to the _meta-data-content_ page to identify _object_id_ of the file you prefer to delete.
 Once you have it, the request will look like this:

 ```
 http://localhost:3000/api/data-storage/download_file/<object_id> // without angle brackets